AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 **stb_image.h**

-`stb_image.h` is a very popular single header image loading library by Sean Barrett that is able to load most popular file formats and is easy to integrate into your project(s).
+`stb_image.h` is a very popular single header image loading library by Sean Barrett that is able to load most popular file formats and is easy to integrate into your project(s). `stb_image.h` can be downloaded from [here](https://github.com/nothings/stb/blob/master/stb_image.h).
+Simply download the single header file, add it to your project as `stb_image.h`